-The Center for Wound Care & Hyperbaric Medicine at BMC is a Center of Distinction, recognized nationally by Diversified Clinical Services.
+The Center for Wound Care & Hyperbaric Medicine at BMC is a Center of Distinction

 Berkshire Medical Center has collaborated with area physicians to help patients who are struggling with problem chronic wounds.
-Hyperbaric Medicine, or the use of pressurized oxygen, is now available to help heal troublesome wounds often caused by diabetes, circulatory disorders and other conditions.
-The Center for Wound Care & Hyperbaric Medicine is located on 66 Wahconah Street and has two state-of-the-art hyperbaric oxygen chambers.
+The Center for Wound Care & Hyperbaric Medicine in Pittsfield is located on 66 Wahconah Street and has two state-of-the-art hyperbaric oxygen chambers.
+A similar facility for patients in North Berkshire is located at the North Adams Campus of BMC.

 "In our community, we see a growing number of patients who suffer from chronic wounds," said Dr. Basile.
 "A vast majority of these patients suffer from diabetes and face a high rate of amputation and long hospital stays.
 Our collaboration focuses on finding more effective ways to care for these patients."